lhr-solar/BPS/Docs/source/Overview/design-overview.rst

 ===============

 The minion boards will be daisy-chained to minimize wire clutter from the master board.
-The Amperes minion board uses :term:`Hall effect sensors <Hall effect sensor>` to measure the current in the high-voltage line.
+The Amperes minion board uses :term:`Shunt Resistor sensors <Shunt Resistor>` to measure the current in the high-voltage line.

 .. note::
   The minion boards all use `isolated SPI <https://www.analog.com/en/products/interface-isolation/isolation/spisolator.html>`_.